iconsauce/iconsauce/README.md

 # @iconsauce/core

-An incremental build tool to include only the SVG icons used in your code to a CSS with it's font embedded.
+Includes only the SVG icons matched in your code and generates a CSS icon font set.

-### Input Examples
+### Examples

 In this example you have all the **almost 7.000** [Google Material Design Icons](https://fonts.google.com/icons) collected by [material-design-icons-updated](https://github.com/stramel/material-design-icons-updated), but you'll be able to include only the icons you effectively use inside your code: